 If you stand under a vent and the air feels weak or not as cold as it should, humidity could be the culprit.
 When your air conditioner is overwhelmed with removing moisture, its ability to cool becomes less effective.
 The evaporator coil can even freeze over, which blocks airflow and prevents the system from cooling your home properly.
 This inefficiency means you’re paying for your AC to run without getting the cool relief you expect.
 It’s a frustrating cycle where the system works harder but accomplishes less, leaving you with a stuffy home.

-Visible Corrosion or Leaks Around Your Unit
+Spotting Corrosion and Leaks on Your AC Unit

 Take a moment to inspect your indoor and outdoor HVAC units.
 Do you see any rust, corrosion, or water pooling where it shouldn’t be?
 Excess moisture from high humidity leads to more condensation on your system’s coils and pans.
 If the system can’t drain this water away properly, it can lead to leaks and create a damp environment perfect for rust.
 This moisture also encourages mold and mildew growth, which can damage your system and affect your home’s air quality.
 Regular checks are key, and our Service Maintenance Programs are designed to catch these exact issues before they cause major damage.